YosysHQ/yosys/docs/source/using_yosys/synthesis/fsm.rst

 FSM recoding
 ~~~~~~~~~~~~

-The fsm_recode pass assigns new bit pattern to the states.
-Usually this also
+The :cmd:ref:`fsm_recode` pass assigns new bit pattern to the states.
+Usually
-implies a change in the width of the state signal.
-At the moment of this writing
+this also implies a change in the width of the state signal.
+At the moment of
-only one-hot encoding with all-zero for the reset state is supported.
+this writing only one-hot encoding with all-zero for the reset state is
+supported.

-The fsm_recode pass can also write a text file with the changes performed by it
+The :cmd:ref:`fsm_recode` pass can also write a text file with the changes
-that can be used when verifying designs synthesized by Yosys using Synopsys
+performed by it that can be used when verifying designs synthesized by Yosys
-Formality.
+using Synopsys Formality.